maplesond/spectre/README.md

 Installing
 ==========

-Spectre can be installed via three main methods either from a platform-specific install, cross-platform tarball, or directly from github source repository via a `git clone`.
+Spectre can be installed via three main methods either from a platform-specific install, pre-packaged tarball, or directly from github source repository via a `git clone`.
 These steps for all methods are described in the following sections.

 Some of the tools in spectre use external mathematical optimizers for solving linear and quadratic problems.
 Should you